 If it’s summertime and you have a lot of veggies in your garden, this squash bake is a good meal to make.
 You can add in sliced potatoes and tomatoes and onions too if you have them on hand.

 11. BBQ Drumsticks (made with homemade BBQ Sauce)

 Drumsticks are a good source of frugal meat, especially if you have someone in your household that doesn’t consider it a meal unless there’s meat on the plate!
-In addition to the recipe above you could also fry them in garlic salt or I’ve also fried them with a few of my Homemade Sun-Dried Tomatoes for a flavorful main dish.
+In addition to the recipe above you could also fry the drumsticks with some garlic salt or I’ve also fried them with a few of my Homemade Sun-Dried Tomatoes for a flavorful main dish.